YugabyteDB-Samples/pg-migrated-apps/apps/Mattermost.md

 ![image](https://github.com/user-attachments/assets/0dba8cab-3fde-4898-94b1-2b5f3a71ea18)

-With the postgres-parity mode, YugabyteDB should perform similarly to PostgreSQL (using Cost Based Optimizer and Range Sharding), but some indexes can be optimized.
+With the postgres-parity mode, YugabyteDB should perform similarly to PostgreSQL (using Cost Based Optimizer and Range Sharding)

-drop index idx_posts_create_at; drop index idx_posts_delete_at;

 ## remove PostgreSQL container
 ```